Diversity & Outreach

 This year-long career development program prepares early-stage researchers for faculty careers in engineering and computer science.
 The program offers structured support that supplements the guidance graduate students and postdoctoral fellows already receive from their advisors.
 It combines on-campus workshops along with virtual trainings and check-ins and other opportunities for ongoing mentorship and guidance.

-FLIP Alliance (cross-University effort)
+LEAP Alliance (cross-University effort)

 ACM Richard Tapia Celebration of Diversity in Computing Conference sponsorship